DebanshuCS/Portfolio_Website-/README.md

 ## Career Timeline

 The career timeline section outlines my professional journey, including my past experiences, current position, and any notable achievements along the way.
 I present this information in a visually appealing and easy-to-understand manner, allowing visitors to grasp the progression of my career and the skills I have acquired along the way.

-## Knowledge and Field of Interest

-In this section, I describe my areas of expertise and my field of interest.
-I outline the technologies, programming languages, frameworks, and tools that I am proficient in.
-Additionally, I share any ongoing learning or personal projects that demonstrate my dedication to professional growth and my passion for staying up-to-date with the latest industry trends.

 ## Getting Started